 The proposal conforms to the 'Central Area' designation of the Official Plan.
-The proposal is for a high-density 30-storey residential building consisting of a total of 240 residential units, which contributes to the City's housing stock.
+The proposal is for high-density, mixed-use residential uses consisting of two towers with heights 45 and 48 storeys, a total of 915 residential units and 834 square metres of commercial space, which contributes to the City's housing stock.
 The proposal is representative of appropriate infill development that is consistent and complements the future uses of the surrounding neighbourhood.
 The proposed development includes pedestrian connections and access to multimodal active transportation, which will enhance walkability to ensure that pedestrians of all ages and abilities can navigate the area comfortably in accordance with Section 4.2.6.15.